How To Repair Your Credit After Filing For Bankruptcy

 When using these new credit cards, make sure you keep your balances as low as possible.
-Try to use only around 10% of your credit line, pay them off on time, and do not use them for large purchases.
-It's also important to check that the credit card companies report to all three credit bureaus and that you do not submit too many credit card applications since inquiries can damage your score.
+Try to use only around 10% of your credit line, pay them off on time, and avoid using them for large purchases.
+It's also important to check that the credit card companies report to all three credit bureaus and that you do not submit too many credit card applications since multiple inquiries can damage your credit.

 You can also apply for a retail card at a department store, which is easier to qualify for once you have successfully used a secured card.
 Because these cards have higher interest rates, ensure that you pay off the account every month.

 In the case that you need a loan, there are two types provided by banks and credit unions.
 Secured loans, which are similar to secured credit cards, allow you to borrow money that you have on deposit.

 The second type of loan is made with a cash payment and the money loaned to you is put in a savings account.
-You will only be given access to it once you have made payments.
-In return for your on-time payments, banks and credit unions send reports about your payment history to the credit bureaus.
+You will only be given access to it once you have made payments and in return for your on-time payments, banks and credit unions send reports about your payment history to the credit bureaus.

 Another way to boost your credit score is by applying for a co-signed credit card or loan.
-This is risky for the co-signer, who is putting their own credit score on the line for you and is responsible for payment if you do not pay.
+This is risky for the co-signer, who is putting their credit on the line for you and is responsible for paying off the debt if you do not pay.
 They may also run into limits on their own credit line because of the additional debt.

-If you are not comfortable asking someone to co-sign, they can be an authorized user on your credit card.
-Although this won’t raise your score as much as a co-signed credit card, it is important that the credit card companies report payments by authorized users to the credit bureaus or it will not help your score.
+If you are not comfortable asking someone to co-sign, they can become an authorized user on your credit card.
+Although this won’t improve your credit as much as a co-signed credit card, it's important that the credit card companies report payments by authorized users to the credit bureaus for any improvements to occur.